LOLAPPS-Project/lolapps-project.github.io/index.md

 For more info on the project, click on the logo.
 <br><br>
-If you want to contribute, check out our
+For contributions, use the
-<a href="https://github.com/LOLBAS-Project/LOLBAS/blob/master/CONTRIBUTING.md">contribution guide</a>.
+<a href="https://github.com/LOLAPPS-Project/LOLAPPS/blob/main/Contributing.md">contribution guide</a>.
 Our <a href="https://github.com/LOLBAS-Project/LOLBAS#criteria">criteria list</a> sets out what we define as a LOLBin/Script/Lib.
 More information on programmatically accesssing this project can be found on the <a href="{{'/api' | relative_url }}">API page</a>.
 <br>
 <br>